MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     this company, this name can be changed in the Company Setup window, if necessary.

 4. Mark to install shipping methods and payment terms (optional).
-If you don’t mark this option, you can set up shipping methods and payment terms by following the procedures in *Chapter 14, “Shipping methods and payment terms.”*
+If you don't mark this option, you can set up shipping methods and payment terms by following the procedures in *Chapter 14, "Shipping methods and payment terms."*

 5. To load a default chart of accounts, mark the Load Default Data option, then select a business type and an industry type (optional).